Biography of René Lacoste, Tennis Player and Founder of Lacoste

 Tennis Career

-Lacoste was not originally interested in tennis and did not play a game until he was fifteen, but a trip with his father to England where he witnessed a tennis match ignited his interest.
+Lacoste was not originally interested in tennis and did not play a game until he was fourteen or fifteen, but a trip with his father to England where he witnessed a tennis match ignited his interest.
 His father, though, had planned to enroll him in a prestigious French engineering school, so when René insisted on playing tennis, he gave him an ultimatum: become a world champion within five years or else he would decide his future.
 Lacoste responded by dedicating himself to tennis in a way few other people could have, and became a top player within three years.

-Lacoste was one of The Four Musketeers, a group of French tennis stars who dominated the game in the 1920s and early 1930s.
+Lacoste went on to become one of The Four Musketeers, a group of French tennis stars who dominated the game in the 1920s and early 1930s.
 He won seven Grand Slam singles titles in the French, American, and British championships, but never made the long sea trip to Australia to play in their championships.
 René was the world number one player for both 1926 and 1927.
 In all, Lacoste won eleven majors (seven singles, four doubles), and is considered by many to be the best of the four French players who made up the Four Musketeers.

 In the words of the Tennis Hall of Fame to which he was elected in 1976:

 Though not blessed with superstar-like athletic talent, Lacoste still had terrific skills, and he turned himself into a world champion the old fashioned way: through determination, training, fitness, and a journal of copious notes that he kept on each of his opponents.
 Lacoste preferred playing from the baseline, where he could employ strategic changes in pace.
-He would hit short, and mix in a pinpoint lob with accurate passing shots.(1)
+He would hit short, and mix in a pinpoint lob with accurate passing shots.

 In the videos of Lacoste playing tennis on YouTube, his tactics can be clearly seen.
 In 1928, René published a book called Lacoste on Tennis that outlined his methodical approach to the game.
 You can still find used, albeit very expensive, copies on Amazon.